• Skip to primary navigation

 Tapioca flour can be used in place of teff flour in most recipes, including pancakes, waffles, bread, and cakes.

-It is important to note that tapioca flour does not contain any leavening agents and will not cause bread and cakes to rise.
+Note that tapioca flour does not contain any leavening agents and will not cause bread and cakes to rise.

 If you want a light and fluffy texture, add an extra egg to your recipe or use baking powder or soda.